mazunki/ScrewdriverPlugin/scripts/README.md

 With this, you can run `classes/compileClass.sh`, and `classes/compileJar.sh` afterwards, building together the plugin with the corresponding Spigot-API.

 Run the plugin with `java -jar Screwdriver.jar` to test it, or copy it to your server.
+In order for the plugin to work, you require to bundle together a `plugin.yml` to the jarfile.